mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 ## <a name="8" class="anchor"></a> [8.
 Video and motion](#8)

-*Keywords: optic flow vector, aperture problem, track algorithm, image differencing, background subtraction*

 ### <a name="8.1" class="anchor"></a> [8.1 Optic flow](#8.1)

 A video is a series of $n$-images, also referred to as frames, at discrete time instants.
 A static image has intensity of pixel as function of spatial coordinates $x$, $y$, so $I(x, y)$, whereas a video has intensity of pixel as function of spatial coordinates $x$, $y$ and time $t$, so $I(x, y, t)$.
 An optic flow is change in position from one image to another image, optic flow vector is the image motion of a scene point, and optic flow field is collection of all optic flow vectors, which can be sparse or dense (defined for specified features or defined everywhere).
-An optic flow provides an approximation of a motion field, true image motion of a scene point from actual projection of relative motion between camera and 3D scene, but not always accurate (smooth surfaces, moving light source).
+An optic flow provides an approximation of a motion field, true image motion of scene points from actual projection of relative motion between camera and 3D scene, but not always accurate (smooth surfaces, moving light source).
 It is measured by finding corresponding points at different frames (note that a discontinuity in an optic flow field indicate different depths, so different objects):

-- feature-based methods extract features from around point to find similar features in next frame (similar to stereo correspondence)
+- feature-based methods extract features from around point to find similar features in next frame (like stereo correspondence)
 	- sparse optic flow field
 	- suitable when image motion is large
 - direct methods recover image motion at each pixel from temporal variations of image brightness (convolve image with spatio-temporal filters)